PrjctQ/Q-Core/README.md

 An opinionated, Typescript-first meta-framework built on Express.js and Zod.
 The primary goal is to enforce a clean, scalable, and strongly typed architecture for backend APIs by providing a structured layered pattern and abstracting away common boilerplates.

+> **Note:** The core library is database-agnostic.
+While it currently provides out-of-the-box support only for Prisma via `PrismaDAO` and `PrismaService`, you can easily extend it to work with any database or ORM by implementing the BaseDAO interface.
+Support for more ORMs is planned for future releases.

 ## Getting Started

 *   **Looking to contribute?** Please start by reading our [Contributor Guidelines](CONTRIBUTING.md) and [Code of Conduct](CODE_OF_CONDUCT.md).